xiaodongli1986/pythonlib/README.md

 		all plottings saved as png files, no display on the screen

-Add your own EXE to src:
+Write your own EXE

 	cd src
-	./Add_EXE YOURBINNAME
+	./Add_EXE YOUREXENAME

-		A file named 'src/py_YOURBINNAME.py' will be created and its information will be added to Makefile.
+		A file named 'src/py_YOUREXENAME.py' will be created and its information will be added to Makefile.
-		Edit that .py file, then you can use it by type 'py_YOURBINNAME' in your command
+		Edit that .py file, then make